ibraheemdev/ibraheemca/content/writings/clean-rust-app-config.md

 extra:
     socialImage: /rust-logo.png
 ---
-*I recently posted [Golang Global Configuration Files](https://ibraheem.ca/posts/go-global-config-files), and thought I would try to replicate that article in Rust.*
+*I recently posted [Clean App Config for Go](https://ibraheem.ca/posts/go-global-config-files), and thought I would try to replicate that article in Rust.*

 When developing an application, it is common to have configuration data that is used throughout the app.
 This data can include an http host and port or a database connection url.
 These configuration variables can change between environments.
 For example, you might be using a PostgresQL database in production and development, and SQlite in testing.
 It is considered best practice to put these config variables in a single source of truth, often in environment variables or config files.
 Doing this makes your app easier to manage and update than hardcoding strings.